 Want to visit more?
 See my other post 20 Pictures that will make you visit Taiwan.

 The place is very private and not too touristy (yet?), especially compared to nearby Taroko Gorge, Taiwan’s most popular national park.
 The locals know why to keep to crowds away – mass tourism could easily ruin this oasis of peace.
-Mugumugi therefore remains an amazing hidden a gem.
+Mugumugi, therefore, remains an amazing hidden gem.

 Mukumugi valley is located in Tongmen Village (銅門村) about 20 km from Hualien city.
 There is no public transport – you will have to use a car or scooter to get there.
 I visited the place with guide Taiwan Visa Tour, who took care of the transportation and the permits.